- 1 The Tried And True Cartridge Razor

 This post shave dryness can be further reduced with the use of a shaving cream that doesn’t come from a can.

-A shaving cream like Taylor of Old Bond Street contains several oils that provide a slick lubrication that will provide a closer, yet more comfortable shave compared to a canned shaving cream that is loaded with harmful chemicals.
+A traditional contains several oils that provide a slick lubrication that will provide a closer, yet more comfortable shave compared to a canned shaving cream that is loaded with harmful chemicals.

 Just don’t forget a shaving brush!

 Aftershave Balm Is As Just As Important As A Shaving Cream

 If post shave irritation is still a concern, we recommend that you also pick up an aftershave balm.